It is common to believe that the purchase of a car is an investment, but everything changes if analyzed from an exclusively monetary point of view

 We must remember that it would be necessary to count the corresponding to insurance, gasoline, and maintenance expenses.
 In any case, in purely monetary terms, the purchase of a car could not be considered an investment if it is compared with public transport.

-Another way to convert the purchase of a new car into an investment is through the use of carpooling.
+Another way to convert the purchase of a new car IGNORE INTO an investment is through the use of carpooling.
 This practice consists in sharing the car with people, sometimes unknown, who have a common destiny with the driver.
 In this way, the costs of gasoline and (sometimes) parking are reduced, to be divided among the people who are sharing the trip.

 An article published on Telemundo considers three situations in which the savings that carpooling could mean are noted: